-Under the direction of the Building Maintenance Supervisor, this position performs the installation, repair and maintenance of electrically powered systems, equipment and components in compliance with electrical codes, standards and regulations.
-This is a day shift positon working from 8:00am through 4:30pm.
+Under the direction of the Director, Campus Maintenance, this position performs the installation, repair and maintenance of electrically powered systems, equipment and components in compliance with electrical codes, standards and regulations.
+This is a day shift position working from 8:00am through 4:30pm.

 ESSENTIAL JOB FUNCTIONS:

 - Install, repair, and perform preventative maintenance on motors, transformers, generators, lights, panels, wiring, circuits and appliances.

 - Maintain, troubleshoot electrical systems, low and high voltage and associated equipment to meet operation needs.

 - Report daily to the Director, Campus Maintenance on the status of all work assigned.